lsst-dm/dmtn-039/index.rst

 refers to where ingested calibration products (flats and biases) will live, ``processedrepo`` refers to where "calexp" images will live (i.e., those that have been processed with ``processCcd`` including steps 1 through 3 in :ref:`Overview <Overview>`), and ``diffimrepo`` refers to where difference images and DIA Sources (catalogs) will ultimately live.
+These should each be different directories, and it's recommended to have them all reside in the same top-level directory.
 Visit numbers can be found in image headers or retrieved from the registry database created in ``repo`` during image ingestion
 (visit numbers are not used during ingestion, so you may set them after this step).
 The first visit you specify in the list will be used as the template.